-Scene I: Rad seafood and cycling through Copenhagen
+Scene I: Seafood and cycling through Copenhagen

 We’re knocking back those lagers in a beautiful piazza/square called Nytorv by 1:30pm.
 It’s roasting.

-Then we’re on to Ruby, which holds the title of one of the best cocktail bars in Scandinavia.
+Then we’re on to Ruby, which holds the same title of one of the best cocktail bars in Scandinavia.

 At this point, we’re a bit affected, but the party’s just beginning.
 From here, it’s on to a stretch of bars and establishments which chemically blur together.
 I know for sure there was a tiki bar, some type of night club, and an interesting basement full of board games.